emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 ```

 And finally, we need to update the category timestamps when we add a layer.
-Copy/paste this code to the end of our `Globe.addLayers` method:
+Copy/paste this code to the end of our `Globe.addLayer` method:

 ```javascript
 // Signal that this layer category has changed